Natasha Ngan

 Natasha Ngan (born 1990) is an English writer of sci-fi and fantasy young adult fiction.
 She is best known for her New York Times bestselling young adult fantasy series Girls of Paper and Fire.

 Personal life

 Ngan was born in St Albans, Hertfordshire to an English father and a Chinese-Malaysian mother.
 She spent some of her childhood in Malaysia.
 Ngan says her multicultural upbringing contributed to her wanting to write diverse stories.
-Having been interested in intercultural relations from a young age, Ngan studied geography at the Jesus College, Cambridge, specialising in cultural geography.
+Having been interested in intercultural relations from a young age, Ngan studied geography at Jesus College, Cambridge, specialising in cultural geography.

 During her time at Cambridge, Ngan first developed the idea for what would become her debut novel The Elites.
 After graduation, she started working for a social media agency in London.
 Aside from writing, she is also a fashion blogger and teaches yoga.

 Her third novel Girls of Paper and Fire is inspired by her Chinese-Malaysian heritage.

 She currently lives on the French coast with her partner.